shailpatels/zig-protobuf/README.md

 and generates zig code, and a Protobuf interface that is currently focused on serializing the protobuf wire format.

 The goal is to take `.proto` files and produce readable zig code with an easy to use encoding and decoding API that can be used in zig programs.
-Here is an example of the output of parsing a `.proto` message *(imports are not shown)*
+Here is an example of the output of parsing a `.proto` message *(imports are not shown, using proto3 syntax)*

 <table>
 <tr>